openstack/ironic-specs/specs/kilo/ilo-cleaning-support.rst

 Documentation Impact
 ====================
 * Supported firmware settings will be documented.
+* Parameter keys required for certain clean operations will be documented.
 * Creating deploy ramdisk with HP Specific tools will be documented.

 References